adishimoni8/Poker/README.md

 # Poker
-A poker game in python
+A poker game made in python